 Additionally, someone you're not connected to on Facebook may pay to ensure their message is routed to your inbox instead of your Other folder.

-You can also mark a message as spam directly from Messenger to prevent future messages from that person from showing up in your messages inbox.
+You can also block messages directly from Messenger to prevent future messages from that person showing up in your inbox.

 Keep in mind that you'll need to have logged into the app through Facebook to report it.